-Noncandidate committees with a surplus may return the contributions to contributors or be used for any lawful expenditure listed in this Guidebook.
+Noncandidate committees with a surplus may return the contributions to contributors during the next election period.

-Noncandidate committees with unpaid expenditures must continue filing reports with the Commission until there are no deficits.
+Noncandidate committees with unpaid expenditures must continue filing reports with the Commission until the deficit has been cleared.

 XI.
 TERMINATING REGISTRATION WITH THE COMMISSION